2021 Open Door Scholarship

 Application Deadline and Instructions:

-To be eligible for this scholarship, candidates must email their full application (including the essay, resumé, and transcript) to firstname.lastname@example.org by January 1, 2022.
+Thank you for your interest!
+The deadline for this scholarship was January 1, 2022.
 Any applications sent after this date will not be considered.